-Calculating 30 AMP Electrical Load (if so equipped)
+Calculating 30-amp Electrical Load

-When connecting appliances to the electrical system, 120-volt power usage is limited to a total of 30 amps.
+When connecting appliances to the electrical system, 120-volt power usage is limited to a total of 30-amps.
 Operating appliances collectively places an added load on your 120-volt electrical system.

 A circuit breaker "trip" may occur if you overload the recreation vehicle and/or campground electrical system.
 The amperage rating of individual appliances can be calculated by dividing appliance wattage consumed (normally listed on the appliance) by nominal design voltage (120 for a 120-volt appliance).
 For example: 1200 watts divided by 120-volts equals 10 amps.